epccs/Gravimetric/Hardware/README.md

 ```
         AREF from ATmega324pb is not connected to the header.
         3V3 is not present on the board, the header pin is not connected.
+        Using SPI will trigger ICP3 if it is enabled.
 ```